Infus3d/CSES-Solutions/README.md

 # CSES-Solutions
-The repository contains the solutions of [cses](https://cses.fi/problemset/list/) problemset in C++.
+This repository contains the solutions of [cses](https://cses.fi/problemset/list/) problemset in C++.
 There are also Java solutions available for Introductory section.
 Each solution file also contains the explanations, prerequisites, useful tutorials and references.

 ## C++ STL quick references